NERC-CEH/puppet-mapserver/README.markdown

 [MapServer](mapserver.org) is an open source web mapping application.
 It can be used to publish WMS' from various spatial data formats

 This module will install the mapserver cgi application and set up an apache vhost to call mapserver from.
-MapServer is available from the [ubuntu gis ppa](launchpad.net/~ubuntugis) therefore this module will manage the apt::source for obtaining this software.
+MapServer is available from the ubuntu universe and the [ubuntu gis ppa](launchpad.net/~ubuntugis) therefore this module will manage the apt::source for ubuntugis if required.
+By default, the ubuntugis ppa is not set up.
+See usage on how to enable this

 You can choose between installing the mapserver application from the stable or testing repository.
 If neither of this are suitable you are free to specify your own source.